python/cpython/Doc/library/repr.rst

 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>

 .. note::
    The :mod:`repr` module has been renamed to :mod:`reprlib` in Python 3.0.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.

 The :mod:`repr` module provides a means for producing object representations with limits on the size of the resulting strings.
 This is used in the Python